 I have many years hobby experience in C++, Python, Perl, Delphi and even (gasp) VB.
 Ive dabbled with assembly (mainly 68k) and have a keen interest to eventually finish the many projects I start!
+I’ve deployed Linux to many new users and encourage people to take an interest in technology.

 My other interests would be playing guitar, heavy metal music and watching wrestling as well as enjoying the PS3 and the Playstation Network.
+I am an avid supporter of football and my teams of choice are Luton Town FC and the Portland Timbers – a strange combination you may think?
+Ask me about it some time!

 The site was created to act as a better forum for me to challenge others opinion and to highlight the experiences Ive had since I moved from a Microsoft dependency.
 I suppose the MSWatch site is to thank for that where I met many people in the comments section who would do anything to dismiss the idea that there were alternatives to Microsoft products and inspired me to create this “blogazine”.